Top Workplace Injury Risks Oregon Employers Should Know

 Offer stress management programs

-Train employees to recognize warning signs and report concerns
+Educate staff to identify warning signs and escalate concerns

 Prevention Tips: